petuum/adaptdl/docs/README.rst

 Getting Started
 ---------------

-AdaptDL consists of a *Kubernetes job scheduler* and a *distributed training library*.
+AdaptDL consists of a *Kubernetes job scheduler* and an *adaptive training library*.
 They can be used in two ways:

 1. Scheduling multiple training jobs on a shared cluster or the cloud